-Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Audition Required Grade Level (s): 9-12
+Course #: 252000 Length of time/Credits: 1 Year/10 Credits Prerequisite: Audition Required

 Description This is an introductory course which will develop students' musical knowledge and performance skills including playing techniques, music literacy, music theory and work habits.
 Students will demonstrate their ability to play brass, woodwind, and percussion at a level commensurate with their skills.